hexedtech/codemp-sublime/README.md

 > The plugin is in active development.
 Expect frequent changes.

 # Installation
+> [!IMPORTANT]
+> Currently the python bindings are only available for macOS, this will change shortly.

 ## Package Control
 The fastest and easiest way to install Codemp is via Package Control, the de-facto package manager for Sublime Text.
 Package Control not only installs your packages for you, it also ensures that they are kept up to date